thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 04 July 2023
+### Daily Rundown on Wednesday, 05 July 2023

-- The average temperature today is 16.64˚C;
+- The average temperature today is 17.8˚C;
-- With highs of 16.65˚C and lows of 10.55˚C.
+- With highs of 17.8˚C and lows of 8.15˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->